-Paul is talking about the eating of meat sacrificed to idols, but this could be equally applied to entertainment choices, an adiaphora of our day.
+Paul is talking about the eating of meat sacrificed to idols, but this could be equally applied to entertainment choices, an adiophora of our day (I dislike the term “grey area”).
 If you are convicted in your conscience that you should not do something, be it read the Harry Potter books or whatever else, don’t do it!
 I am not trying to persuade anyone to violate their conscience—that would be sinful on my part.
 I’m also not saying that my opinion is the only correct biblical response.
-I know of sincere, mature Christians that will disagree with me.
+I know sincere, mature Christians that disagree with me.
 Throughout this post and at the end, I will include links that I found helpful in my research.
 I encourage any Christian that is studying this topic to conduct their own research and bible study.
 The personal conviction of the Holy Spirit is what is most important in these types of discussions.

 Magic vs. Magick